PlaidCloud/website/content/en/docs/tasks/run-application/run-replicated-stateful-application.md

 The Headless Service provides a home for the DNS entries that the StatefulSet controller creates for each Pod that's part of the set.
-Because the Headless Service is named `mysql`, the Pods are accessible by resolving `<pod-name>.mysql` from within any other Pod in the same Kubernetes cluster and namespace.
+Because the Headless Service is named `mysql`, the Pods are accessible by resolving `<pod-name>.mysql` from within any other Pod in the same PlaidCloud cluster and namespace.

 The Client Service, called `mysql-read`, is a normal Service with its own